valb3r/bpmn-crashcourse/README.md

 **Why and When to Use a Triggerable Service Task**

 A **Triggerable Service Task** is a special type of Service Task used in BPMN when an asynchronous external event or signal must trigger the continuation of the process.
+One can imagine that Triggerable Service Task is a `(Message catching event)-->[Service Task]` structure in one element without explicit event name, you would need to use `runtime.trigger(...)` for it.
-It is useful in scenarios such as:
+Such Service Task is useful in scenarios such as:

 - **Waiting for External Completion:** Processes that need to pause until an external system confirms task completion.
 - **Event-Driven Workflows:** Workflows where the task execution relies on external events or data, such as callback-based integrations.